KarteekM/ABAP_Notepad_plus_plus/README.md

 # Steps to import:
 	1) Go to the Menu.
 Choose Language->User Defined Language->Define your Language.
-	2) In the "User Defined Language" dialog click on "Import…".
+	2) In the "User Defined Language" dialog, click on "Import…".
 	3) Import the downloaded "abap.xml" file.
 	4) Now you should see a pop up that "Import is successful".
 	5) Restart Notepad++.
 (Sometimes, it might be required).
 Go to the menu Language and you should be able to see "ABAP" as an option to choose.